monroews/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.rst

 For each test make sure that you accurately measure the reactor volume, residual reactor red dye concentration, and the flow rate.
 The reactor volume can be approximated by taking the mass of the reactor, as you did to estimate the volume of your lakes.
 Measure the residual concentration of red dye in the reactor by measuring the completely mixed concentration (this is just the concentration at the end of the experiment for the CMFR, but you will have to remove the baffles and mix for the baffled reactors).
 The flow rate can be accurately determined by measuring the volume of a timed sample from the pump.

  #.
+Configure ProCoDA so that it is both monitoring the photometer voltage AND monitoring the photometer concentration.
+You can do this by selecting the same data source twice in the list of sensors.
+Calibrate one of them using the photometer calibration and leave the other one uncalibrated as volts.
+This will make it possible to do a post experiment recalibration of the photometer if necessary.
-Log data to file so that you have a record of the red dye concentration in the effluent of the reactor as a function of time.
+ #.
+Log data to file so that you have a record of the red dye concentration (and photometer volts) in the effluent of the reactor as a function of time.
  #.
 Prepare to save a text note into the data file indicating the exact moment when you will actually start the experiment.
  #.
 Add a volume of red dye \#40 stock that will give a maximum concentration of *approximately* 30 mg/L near the influent of the reactor.
 Immediately enter the text note to record when the experiment began.
 For the CMFR you can easily calculate this.
 For other reactors you may need to try and if necessary repeat the experiment if the tracer concentration goes above the 50 mg/L or if the maximum tracer concentration is below 10 mg/L.
  #.
 Collect data until the majority of the tracer has exited.